aaronlevin/nixos-cookbook/cookbook/02-environments/haskell-aaronmblevin/README.md

 ## Issues

-One issue with this workflow is that adding a project to `project-name.cabal` requires me to add that same dependencies to `shell.nix`.
+One issue with this workflow is that adding a dependency to `project-name.cabal` requires me to add that same dependency to `shell.nix`.